 Participant Information Sheet & Consent Forms (PISCFs)

-St Vincent’s Hospital HREC will only accept forms that are based on the current NHMRC Standard Templates with standard sections and section wording used as appropriate throughout
+St Vincent’s Hospital HREC will only accept forms that are based on the current NHMRC templates (available at NHMRC - Ethical Issues and Resources) with standard sections and section wording used as appropriate throughout

 - Please note that Witness to Signature is not required however a Witness to Signature and/or Witness to Consent may be required in cases where the conditions of GCP 4.8.9 apply.

 - Where a study involves optional sub-studies, for example consent to tissue or data banking, or pharmacogenetic testing, a separate specific Participant Information and Consent Form is required.